giantswarm/rfc/alias-forwarder-email-service/README.md

 In case of urgency, customers can open urgent tickets by sending an email to our urgent mail address.
 This will automatically create a ticket in Opsgenie.

-In case of non-urgent need, customers can open tickets by sending an email to support@giantswarm.io.
+In case of non-urgent need, customers can open tickets by sending an email to our support mail address.
 This will automatically be forwarded to the #support channel in Slack.

 While this works -also thanks to the fact that the tickets are broadcast- we reckon that, as Giant Swarm grows and gathers customers, having such general entry points can become hard to scale and manage.